Recurrently Exploring Class-wise Attention in A Hybrid Convolutional and Bidirectional LSTM Network for Multi-label Aerial Image Classification: Experiments and Discussion

 \section{Experiments and Discussion}

-In this section, two high resolution aerial datasets of different resolution used for evaluating our network are first described in Section \ref{sec:data}, and then, the training strategies are introduced in Section \ref{sec:train}.
+In this section, two high-resolution aerial datasets of different resolution used for evaluating our network are first described in Section \ref{sec:data}, and then, the training strategies are introduced in Section \ref{sec:train}.
 Afterwards, the performance of the proposed network on the two datasets is quantitatively and qualitatively evaluated in the following sections.